April 6, 2023

 Make sure workers know how to raise health and safety concerns and work with the joint health and safety committee, or safety representative to resolve and identify safety issues.

-go2HR is offering a complimentary review service for communicable disease plans to BC employers in the tourism and hospitality industry.
+go2HR is offering a complimentary consultation and review service for communicable disease plans to BC employers in the tourism and hospitality industry.
 Click here to register and learn more.